Vernon, Indiana

 It was also the home of Indiana's fourth state park, now called Muscatatuck County Park.

 History

-Vernon was named after Mount Vernon.
+Vernon was named after Mount Vernon, George Washington's plantation estate in Virginia.
 The Vernon post office was established in 1817.

-Vernon was the site of a near-battle on July 11, 1863, during Morgan's Raid.
-John Hunt Morgan demanded the surrender of the town, which was defended by 100 local militia in strong positions on hills and bluffs overlooking the Muscatatuck River and 178 Union troops under the command of Colonel Hugh Williams.
-The defenders successfully stalled Morgan until 1,000 Union troops under the command of Brigadier General John Love arrived.
-Morgan ultimately retreated south toward Dupont, Indiana.
+Vernon was the site of a near-battle on July 11, 1863, during Morgan's Raid in the American Civil War.
+John Hunt Morgan, targeting the Ohio and Mississippi Railroad, demanded the surrender of the town, which was defended by 100 local militia in strong positions on hills and bluffs overlooking the Muscatatuck River and 178 Union troops under the command of Colonel Hugh Williams.
+The defenders successfully stalled Morgan by demanding time to consider surrender, and then requesting time for the evacuation of women and children, until 1,000 Union troops under the command of Brigadier General John Love could arrive from Seymour.
+Major General Lew Wallace also arrived later to take command of the entire Union force converging on Vernon.
+Morgan ultimately retreated south toward Dupont, Indiana, rather than risk a confrontation.

 Geography

 According to the 2010 census, Vernon has a total area of 0.24 sqmi, all land.

 Demographics

 2010 census

 As of the census of 2010, there were 318 people, 134 households, and 84 families living in the town.
 The population density was 1325.0 PD/sqmi.
 There were 167 housing units at an average density of 695.8 /sqmi.
 The racial makeup of the town was 97.5% White, 0.3% African American, 0.3% Asian, 0.3% from other races, and 1.6% from two or more races.
 Hispanic or Latino of any race were 0.6% of the population.

 There were 134 households, of which 35.1% had children under the age of 18 living with them, 46.3% were married couples living together, 12.7% had a female householder with no husband present, 3.7% had a male householder with no wife present, and 37.3% were non-families.
 32.8% of all households were made up of individuals, and 11.1% had someone living alone who was 65 years of age or older.
 The average household size was 2.37 and the average family size was 2.92.

 The median age in the town was 39.3 years.
 26.4% of residents were under the age of 18; 7.2% were between the ages of 18 and 24; 25.5% were from 25 to 44; 27% were from 45 to 64; and 13.8% were 65 years of age or older.
 The gender makeup of the town was 48.1% male and 51.9% female.